-OutRight has launched OutRight TV - a video and podcast series – to bring to light stories of LGBTIQ people and allies from across the globe interviewed by OutRight's staff members as we all face the COVID-19 pandemic together.
-OutRight TV features informal conversations about the experiences, feelings, challenges, and anxieties, as well as hopes, that LGBTIQ people and allies are experiencing at this time of global crisis.
+OutRight launched OutRight TV - a video and podcast series – to bring to light stories of LGBTIQ people and allies from across the globe interviewed by OutRight's staff members.
+OutRight TV features informal conversations about the experiences, feelings, challenges, and anxieties, as well as hopes, that LGBTIQ people and allies are experiencing .

 New Tool: Fighting Domestic Violence during COVID

-With 90 countries in lockdown and nearly four billion people sheltering at home from the COVID-19 pandemic, domestic violence has become an epidemic within an epidemic.
+With many countries still in lockdown sheltering at home from the COVID-19 pandemic, domestic violence has become an epidemic within an epidemic.
 In response, UN Secretary-General Guterres called for a global “ceasefire” on domestic violence, lending high-level support to this long-standing demand.